 It’s no longer a secret that popular search engines like Google prioritize profit over users’ privacy.
+Apart from this, the fact that the articles you see on a search page are “tailored” by Google thanks to its personalized search and complex algorithm, can leave one feeling frustrated and suspicious of censorship of information.
 Many individuals value and protect their privacy, and this is why the Giburu search engine was born — to provide users with access to free and private information.

 What is Gibiru?

 Google’s advertising model means that it has no choice but to track its user’s online behaviour and this can be disconcerting to some users.
 This is why you tend to see the same product ads popping over on every website and social media feed.

 To provide users with a more protected browsing environment, private search engines like Gibiru have been created.
 It was launched in 2019 as a search engine that does not capture the traceable information of its users.

 The man behind Gibiru is Steven Ray Marshal.
 While his name isn’t listed on Gibiru’s page, a search returns his LinkedIn profile, which highlights his experience as a search marketing professional.

 In an era where online privacy is almost a myth, internet users have sought Google alternatives that do not collect or trade personal data, with or without permission.

 When you’re using Gibiru, none of your information will be sold or leaked to third parties.
 In fact, the private search engine strongly recommends that you actively block cookies and use a VPN to further protect your security online.

 Data sent and received on the Gibiru browser is protected by an HTTPS 256-bit encryption.
 Gibiru has also released an app for Android and iOS, which also offers the same protection.